Dimataling

-Dimataling, officially the Municipality of Dimataling (Lungsod sa Dimataling; Subanen: Benwa Dimataling; Chavacano: Municipalidad de Dimataling; Bayan ng Dimataling), is a 4th class municipality in the province of Zamboanga del Sur, Philippines.
+Dimataling, officially the Municipality of Dimataling (Lungsod sa Dimataling; Subanen: Benwa Dimataling; Inged nu Dimataling, Jawi: ايڠد نو دمتالڠ; Maranao: Inged a Dimataling; Chavacano: Municipalidad de Dimataling; Bayan ng Dimataling), is a municipality in the province of Zamboanga del Sur, Philippines.
 According to the 2020 census, it has a population of 31,340 people.

 Dimataling was created in 1950 from the barrios of Dinas, Legarda, Mirapao, Migpulao, Kalipapa, Pisaan, Bubway, Tiniguangan, Tabina and Dimataling from Pagadian (not yet as a city at that time) and the barrios of Punta Flecha, Pitogo, Qugbay, Balong-balong, Libertad and Dumanguilas from Margosatubig.